 Coin Melt Value Calculator

-Calculate the metal melt value of your US silver and gold coins instantly.
-Spot prices are loaded automatically and updated every hour — or enter your own.
+Calculate the metal melt value of your coins instantly.
+Covers US, Canadian, British, and world silver & gold coins.
+Spot prices load automatically and update every hour.

 Calculator